cr-droid/Forensics-Analysis-Report/README.md

 ![Exhibit D – Autopsy_Analysis_Results.png](readme_images/Autopsy_Analysis_Results.png)

 **Description:**
-This exhibit shows the hashes (MD5 and SHA1) of the raw image file (.dd) created by Exterro FTK Imager from the USB storage device.
+This exhibit shows an Analysis Report created by Autopsy.
+It shows what artifacts should be looked into.

 ---